laravel-enso/documentation/docs/packages/file-manager.md

 ## Publishes

+- `php artisan vendor:publish --tag=filemanager-assets` - the JS asset files
-- `php artisan vendor:publish --tag=vue-components` - the VueJS uploader component
+- `php artisan vendor:publish --tag=enso-assets` - a common alias for when wanting to update the JS assets, once a newer version is released
-- `php artisan vendor:publish --tag=enso-update` - a common alias for when wanting to update the VueJS component, once a newer version is released
+- `php artisan vendor:publish --tag=enso-config` - a common alias for when wanting to update the configuration files, once a newer version is released
+- `php artisan vendor:publish --tag=filemanager-config` - publishes the file manager configuration file

 ## Notes

 The [Laravel Enso Core](https://github.com/laravel-enso/Core) package comes with this package included.

 Depends on:
- - [VueComponents](https://github.com/laravel-enso/VueComponents) for the accompanying VueJS component
+ - [VueComponents](https://github.com/laravel-enso/VueComponents) for the accompanying VueJS components